Superfund Research Program

 Tell us about a recent publication and what it means to you.

-In this article, published in Nature Communications and featured in February 2023 as an extramural NIEHS paper of the month, we identified and quantified racial and ethnic disparities and injustices in exposure to drinking water contaminants at the community level.
-To me, developing this work was an incredible learning experience and a vivid example of how multidisciplinary science and teamwork are needed to address environmental justice concerns and support historically marginalized communities.
+In this article, published in Nature Communications and featured in February 2023 as an extramural NIEHS paper of the month, we identified and quantified differences in health outcomes from exposure to drinking water contaminants at the community level.
+To me, developing this work was an incredible learning experience and a vivid example of how multidisciplinary science and teamwork are needed to address environmental health concerns and support communities.

 What factors have contributed most to your growth as a researcher throughout your time as an SRP trainee?